Board of Trustees

 Our mission is to effectively serve urban youth in search of a positive school experience in a supportive environment.
 CAP is dedicated to the whole child and believes that education is not just acquiring facts and skills but having the emotional and stable capacity to apply them in the real world.
 CAP is dedicated to offering quality education while also responding to the non-academic student issues that can have a significant impact on academic and overall emotional/social functioning.

-It is the function of the Board of School Directors to assure that our mission is met in a legal, professional and responsible manner.
+It is the function of the Board of School Trustees to assure that our mission is met in a legal, professional and responsible manner.

 Responsibilities and Authority of the Board